 How does it play?

 There is a huge emphasis on the environment.
-Not only is a fair bit of destructible, but you can hear a lot of what is going on.
+Not only is a lot of it destroyable, but you can hear a lot of what is going on.

-Creating new lines of sight on objectives, or funneling opponents the way you want, is crucial to wining matches.
+Creating new lines of sight on objectives, or funneling opponents the way you want is crucial to winning matches.
 This can be done by putting up barricading walls, or by setting up traps.

 Sound is massively important.
 With a serious emphasis on being tactically aware, if you can’t tell where people are in relation to you, you’re at a massive disadvantage.
 Knowing that someone is heading down the stairs, or is running around above you, can give you the edge.

 Then there’s the operator you use.
-There are currently 25 attackers and 25 defenders, all with special abilities and different weapons that they can loaded with.
+There are currently 30 attackers and 30 defenders, all with special abilities and different weapons that they can loaded with.
 My personal favourite is Sledge.
-He’s an attacking operator, in the SAS, and carries a bloody huge hammer.
+He’s an attacking operator in the SAS, and carries a bloody huge hammer.
 He can bulldoze his way through large parts of maps, giving him both an element of surprise and a means to get the hell out of dodge.
 Part of the fun is trying out each operator, finding which ones you enjoy, and learning how to best use them.

 How hard have I hit it?
 How much has it cost?